emberjs/guides/source/templates/handlebars-basics.md

 As you move forward with these template guides, keep in mind that a helper can be used anywhere a normal value can be used.

-Thusly, many of Ember's built-in helpers (as well as your custom helpers) can be used in nested form.
+Thus, many of Ember's built-in helpers (as well as your custom helpers) can be used in nested form.